xrchz/rocketarb/README.md

 - Use the `--resume` option to try submitting the flashbots bundle again (in case it failed) without recreating the transactions.
 (The bundle gets saved in `bundle.json` by default.)
+- The gas fee needs to be attractive enough for Flashbots to accept the bundle: the target block base fee per gas is burned and the block proposer receives any additional fee per gas up to the specified maximum priority fee per gas limited by the specified maximum fee per gas.
+The priority fee is what makes a bundle attractive. `rocketarb` uses the same maximum fees for both the deposit and arbitrage transactions, and the total gas will be about 2.7 million (approximately: 2 million for the deposit, 700k for the arbitrage -- these vary and can be hard to predict exactly).
+- `rocketarb` will try to ensure to refund at least some (700k gas worth by default, change it with the `--gas-refund` option) of your gas costs with the arbitrage profits.
+This is ensured by making the arbitrage transaction revert (`not enough profit`) if it does not produce at least this much profit.
+- If your bundle is not getting included (`BlockPassedWithoutInclusion`) most likely the transactions are reverting with some failure (try the `--dry-run` option to investigate), or the gas fees are too low for the current base fee.
-- (Advanced - not necessary) Every time we ask the smartnode for a deposit transaction, it increments its internal validator index (saved in your node's wallet file).
-If you need to re-run (e.g., to use a different gas price) and don't want to waste the index, you can manually decrement it by editing the wallet file.
+- Every time we ask the smartnode for a deposit transaction, it increments its internal validator index (saved in your node's wallet file).
+If you need to re-run (e.g., to use a different maximum fee per gas) and don't want to waste the index, you can manually decrement it by editing the wallet file.
+Wasting indices is not a problem for your node, however - the generated validator keys for an unused index will simply remain unused.